Skip to main content

 What to expect

-• A practice-led course that brings together a wide range of media.
-These include film, video, digital media, sound, print, performance, drawing, painting and sculpture
+• A practice-led course: That brings together a wide range of media.
+These include film, video, digital media, sound, print, performance, drawing, painting and sculpture.

-• Significant control over what you learn, the pace you do this at and how you might show this.
-You will be helped in these decisions through on-going dialogue with your tutors and fellow students
+• Independence: To develop an art practice enabling you to progress onto MA level.
+You’ll have significant control over what you learn, the pace you do this at and how you might show this.

-• Inductions into the processes and facilities available in the college’s studios and workshops
+• Inductions: Into the processes and facilities available in the College’s studios and workshops.

 Mode of study